leiyangleon/Geogrid/README.md

 # Geogrid

-**A Python module for precise mapping between (pixel index, pixel displacement) in imaging coordinates and (geolocation, motion velocity) in geographic coordinates**
+**A Python module for precise mapping between (pixel index, pixel displacement) in imaging coordinates and (geolocation, motion velocity) in geographic Cartesian coordinates**

 **Geogrid can be installed as a standalone Python module (only supports Cartesian coordinates) either manually or as a conda install (https://github.com/conda-forge/autorift-feedstock).
 To allow support for both Cartesian and radar coordinates, Geogrid must be installed with the InSAR Scientific Computing Environment (ISCE: https://github.com/isce-framework/isce2)**

-**Geogrid can be used for dense feature tracking between two images over a grid defined in an arbitrary geographic-coordinate projection when used in combination with the sister autoRIFT Python module (https://github.com/leiyangleon/autoRIFT).
-Example applications include searching radar-coordinate imagery on a polar stereographic grid and searching Universal Transverse Mercator (UTM) imagery at a specified geographic-coordinate grid**
+**Geogrid can be used for dense feature tracking between two images over a grid defined in an arbitrary geographic Cartesian coordinate projection when used in combination with the sister autoRIFT Python module (https://github.com/leiyangleon/autoRIFT).
+Example applications include searching radar-coordinate imagery on a polar stereographic grid and searching Universal Transverse Mercator (UTM) imagery at a specified geographic Cartesian coordinate grid**